Seeking to attract Hispanics, Romney focuses on jobs

 On the campaign trail, however, Romney has generally avoided the immigration issue and focused on attacking Obama policies he says have driven up unemployment - particularly among Hispanics, whose 11 percent jobless rate outstrips the 8.2 percent national average.

-"This Obama economy particularly has been hard on Hispanic businesses and Hispanic Americans," Romney said in Fort Worth as part of his pitch for lower taxes and reduced government regulation to help create jobs.
+"This Obama economy particularly has been hard on Hispanic businesses and Hispanic Americans," Romney said in a speech in Fort Worth, Texas on Tuesday, part of his pitch for lower taxes and reduced government regulation to help create jobs.

 "I can tell you, if I'm the next president of the United States, I'll be the president for all Americans and make sure the economy is good for all Americans, Hispanic and otherwise."

-In sticking with economic issues, Romney is figuring that finding jobs is far more important to the nation's roughly 50 million Hispanics than finding solutions for how to deal with the 12 million or so illegal immigrants in the United States.
+In sticking with an economic pitch, Romney is figuring that finding jobs is far more important to the nation's roughly 50 million Hispanics than finding solutions for how to deal with the 12 million or so illegal immigrants in the United States.

-However, it is unclear whether that logic will help him cut into Obama's support among Hispanics, who make up about 16 percent of the U.S. population.
+However, it is unclear whether that logic will help Romney cut into Obama's support among Hispanics, who make up about 16 percent of the U.S. population.

-Romney's campaign released a new Spanish-language web video, titled "Dismal," that said he believes rising unemployment and more Hispanics in poverty is not the "right path" for our country.
+Romney's campaign released a new Spanish-language web video, titled "Dismal," that said Romney believes that rising unemployment and more Hispanics in poverty is not the "right path" for our country.

 The Obama campaign fired back, saying that under Obama's leadership, the jobless rate among Hispanics had dipped almost 2 percentage points in the last 27 months.

-"Hispanics stand to lose the most from Romney's insistence on the same failed economic policies that created the economic crisis," Obama's campaign said in a statement.
+"Hispanics stand to lose the most from Romney's insistence on the same failed economic policies that created the economic crisis," the Obama campaign said in a statement.

-During his campaign swing Romney made one of his first lengthy references to Obama's predecessor, Texas Republican George W. Bush, who appeared with Obama at the White House last week for the unveiling of his presidential portrait.
+Romney, on a two-day fundraising trip to Texas, made one of his first lengthy references to Obama's predecessor, Texas Republican George W. Bush.

 Bush has said he backs Romney but, unlike his father, former President George H.W.
 Bush, he has not formally endorsed Romney because he wants to stay out of election-year politics.

-Obama has blamed Bush for leaving him with an economic crisis and cites a severe recession as the main reason why job growth has been slow.
+Obama has blamed Bush for leaving him with an economic crisis and cites the severity of it as the main reason why job growth has been slow.

+Obama and Bush appeared together last week at a warm White House ceremony for the unveiling of Bush's presidential portrait.

 "George W. Bush was at the White House for the unveiling of his painting last week.
 He's always an easy target, and so he's blamed, although after three and a half years, people have figured out this is Obama's economy, not George Bush's economy," Romney said.